West

 Hawai‘i

 As a small island state with non-energy intensive industries and a mild climate, Hawai‘i ranks almost last for both total and per capita energy consumption among all states.
-The state was the first to legally commit to a zero-emissions economy by 2045 and has decreased emissions by 19% from 2005-2021.
-Both in-state electricity generation and consumption are dominated by petroleum, with about one-fifth of generation coming from renewables, a majority of which is solar.
-Hawai‘i has the highest average electricity price of any state because of high fuel import costs.
+The state was the first to legally commit to a zero-emissions economy by 2045 and has decreased emissions by 19% from 2005-2022.
+Both in-state electricity generation and consumption are dominated by petroleum, with about a quarter of generation coming from renewables, a majority of which is solar.
+Hawai‘i has the highest average electricity price of any state because of high fuel import costs and its isolated island grids.

 GHG Reduction Targets